eachabys/Store-Cap/README.md

 # Author

-👤 Elmira Farrar
+👤 Elmira Farrar<br />
-Linkedin: @efarra
+Linkedin: @efarra<br />
 Github: @eachabys

-Please ⭐️ this repository if this project helped you!
+Feel free to ⭐️ this repository if this project helped you!